 Audience and community outreach

-As the area surrounding the temple consists mainly of non-Buddhists, the targetted audience for the centre’s activities are for both Buddhist and non-Buddhists.
+The locality surrounding the temple consists mainly of non-Buddhists, the targeted audience for the centre’s activities are for both Buddhist and non-Buddhists.
 While many expatriates and foreign visitors to Uganda are Buddhists, however Ugandans familiar with the Buddha Dhamma are relatively low.

 The Uganda Buddhist Centre’s community outreach, inter-religious dialogues and cultural events serve the interests and needs of the general public, including religious groups, local educational organization and curious visitors.
 Visitors are welcomed to become members of the centre and attend any or all of the activities and programs.